prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 - In your case, when you initialized the array using this code
     - // create an array of strings
     - private String[] data = { a, b, c, d, e };
 - The Spring Bean lifecycle was at step #1 above.
-It created an instance ... but during the assigment of the string array, the properties/fields for a, b, c, d, e haven't been set yet using @Value.
+It created an instance ... but during the assignment of the string array, the properties/fields for a, b, c, d, e haven't been set yet using @Value.
 That doesn't happen later until step #3.
 So that's why you had null with the field assignment.
 - When you made mods to your code and moved the assignment into the getFortune() method, then by the time this method is invoked all steps 1-3 are already complete and it works as desired.
 ---
 - For this use case, the recommended solution is to use the @PostConstruct annotation.
 This is called at the end of the bean lifecycle process.
 So all of steps 1-3 are already completed and then you can safely perform assignments.
 This is the best use case for making any custom assignments in your code.